rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudnetworks-api.rst

 correspond to the information available on the Cloud Control Panel.

 In the
-:rax-docs:`Getting Started Guide for the Cloud Networks API <networks/api/v2/cn-gettingstarted>`, you can see an example of
-:rax-docs:`obtaining a list of networks by using the cURL command-line interface (CLI)
+:rax-docs:`Getting Started Guide for the Cloud Networks API <cloud-networks/v2/getting-started/>`, you can see an example with the cURL command-line interface (CLI) for :rax-docs:`Listing networks (cURL)
-<networks/api/v2/cn-gettingstarted/content/neutron_list_networks_curl.html>`.
+<cloud-networks/v2/getting-started/managing-networks/creating-network-curl/#listing-networks-curl>`.

 Learn about Cloud Networks in SDK QuickStart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the
 :rax-dev-quickstart:`SDK QuickStart for Cloud Networks <cloud-networks/getting-started>`,
 you can see some of the same steps that are documented in  the API's Getting Started Guide.
 For example, both the API-focused and SDK-focused documents show how to authenticate with your API key before issuing any requests to the Cloud Networks API.

-The SDK QuickStart adds examples in several popular programming languages, demonstrating how to use each language to code some commonly-used requests to the
-Cloud Networks API.
+The SDK QuickStart adds examples in several popular programming languages, demonstrating how to use each language to code some commonly-used requests to the Cloud Networks API.

 To see examples in a specific language, click that language's name in the list across the top of the page.